MarineEvoEcoLab/EecSeq/Protocol.md

 3. Add 20 μl of the RE and MBN treated DSN Library to each reaction tube
 4. Vortex the tubes and spin down in a microcentrifuge for 3-5 s
 5. Incubate the tube in the theremocycler at 98°C for 10 minutes, bring down to a 4°C hold and once finished put it on ice.
 Spin down quickly and keep on ice
-6. Make a master mix on ice for biotin labeling, if oing only 1 reaction use 5 μl Biotin Labeling Mix and 1 μl Klenow fragment, exo– (5 ul)
+6. Make a master mix on ice for biotin labeling, if doing only 1 reaction use 5 μl Biotin Labeling Mix and 1 μl Klenow fragment, exo– (5 ul)

 |Component|Volume for 1 reaction (with 10% excess)|
 |---------|------|